 In recent times, there has been a great deal of talk about stem cells as the future of medicine.
 Stem cells can cure diseases!
 Stem cells can extend our lifespan!
 But in actual what these magic stem cells are, how they differ from normal body cells.

 Our body is made up of about 30 trillion cells.
-Imagine our body as factory and cells are manpower in factory.
-Normal cells present in body are the differentiated cells that perform a special function in a localised area in the body.
-For example blood cells present in blood transport oxygen and nutrients to rest of body.
-Neurons are cells present in nervous system and transmit signal to body from brain.
+Imagine our body as factory and cells are manpower in the factory.
+Normal cells present in the body are the differentiated cells that perform a special function in a localised area in the body.
+For example blood cells present in blood transport oxygen and nutrients to the rest of the body.
+Neurons are cells present in the nervous system and transmit signals to body from the brain.
 Then in factory, maintenance team is also present in form of stem cells.
 This maintenance team have not been assigned a specific function.
-Whenever there is a problem in body, it asks for some help and stem cells reach there and regenerate and heal the damaged tissue.
+Whenever there is a problem in the body, it asks for some help and stem cells reach there and regenerate and heal the damaged tissue.
 They are tireless workers, replacing the millions of cells that die in our bodies every second.
 Stem cell possess three important special characteristics by which they differ from normal cells-

 Stem cell can divide and renew themselves – Stem cells have a special ability to divide and renew themselves for extended periods of time.
 Cells such as muscle or nerve don’t normally replicate, but stem cells can repeatedly proliferate without losing their properties.

 Stem cells are unspecialized – A stem cell does not have specialized function contrary to normal cells.

 Stem cells can give rise to specialized cells– These cells can differentiate into different kinds of cells.It can be a muscle cell, a red blood cell, or a brain cell.
 When a stem cell divides into different cells, each newly developed cell has the potential to be a stem cell or to become any other type of cell which can perform its specialized function.